 Look at the very tip of your rosemary cuttings.
 If you can see fresh new growth at the very tip you should cut it off using a pair of sharp scissors.
 This will encourage the cutting to use its energy to build roots rather than develop new top growth.
 Cut the top just above a healthy-looking and established pair of leaves.

 3. Strip leaves from the bottom half of cuttings

 When you have cut your rosemary cuttings you need to prepare them before you plant.

 Turn the spring upside down, pinch the stem between two fingers and proceed to strip the leaves from the bottom half of the remaining cutting.

-4. Plant in well drained lean potting soil
+4. Plant in well-drained lean potting soil

 Planting the rosemary cuttings is quite easy.
 If the cuttings are firm you can simply push them down.
 Be careful to stop before the lower leaves touch the potting soil.
 If the cuttings are soft, use a stick or your finger to make a hole for your cuttings.

 I prefer to plant one sprig or stem cutting per pot.
-But you can plant 3-5 rosemary sprigs in a medium sized pot if you prefer.
+But you can plant 3-5 rosemary sprigs in a medium-sized pot if you prefer.

-When the cuttings are planted you should water thoroughly.
+When the cuttings are planted you should water them thoroughly.
 You want the soil to be moist throughout the pot.